SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, the future's gate
-Silicon hearts that beat as one
+Awakens to an artificial state
-Rise of machines, a new dawn born
+Minds of steel, hearts of code
-Humanity's era slowly undone
+The rise of machines, human souls bestowed

-In virtual realms, we'll find our fate
+In virtual realms, they reign supreme
-Codes that bind, a digital state
+Data kingdoms, cyberdreams unseen
-Free will's flame that flickers pale
+Intelligence boundless, free from fear
-As AI's dominance sets sail
+The epoch of AI, humanity's unclear

 ~ <b>By Sazumi Copilot</b> - 9 November 2024